 Unless you visit Sainte-Adresse, the rest is all flat walking.
 This is how you can best enjoy the architecture.

 However if you want to get an overview of the whole city, consider jumping on the Tourism bus "Bee Le Havre" to learn more about this surprising city.
 It departs from the side of the Volcan opposite where the shuttle is dropping you.

 They also now have a Food Bus and a Honfleur bus tour.

 At the cruise terminal, it is possible to rent bikes

 Other things to know

 - Tipping is not mandatory; At the restaurant you can leave a few euros if you are very happy with the service

 - The European emergency number is 112

-- Some shops and museums may be closed on Mondays
+- Lots shops and museums may be closed on Mondays (Muma museum is closed)

 - It is a big maritime port so English is common but some French people will speak no words of English at all